flutter/website/src/docs/codelabs/implicit-animations.md

 how to [make a Flutter app][].

 This codelab covers the following material:
-- Using `AnimatedOpacity` to create a fade-in effect
+- Using `AnimatedOpacity` to create a fade-in effect.
-- Using `AnimatedContainer` to animate transitions in size, color, and margin
+- Using `AnimatedContainer` to animate transitions in size, color, and margin.
-- General patterns that are shared across implicit animations
+- Overview of implicit animations and techniques for using them.

 **Estimated time to complete this codelab: 15-30 minutes.**